-But after struggling to adjust to their new home and the social structure provided to them, it didn’t take long before their feet are back on the road.
+But it didn’t take long before their feet are back on the road as Will struggle to adjust to their new home and the social structure provided to them.
 “We can still think our own thoughts,” Will tells his daughter.

 “The same thing that’s wrong with you isn’t wrong with me,” she says.
 But this time Will agreed, presaging what may happen next.